 Net-Zero 1 may be unique.
-Once the facility is online (expected in the first half of 2024), we believe it will be the only industrial plant of its size and scale that will not rely on any electricity from the grid.
-By taking carbon out of every step of the process, Gevo reduces the carbon footprint of every gallon of advanced fuel it produces.
+Once the facility is online, we believe it will be the only industrial plant of its size and scale that will not rely on any electricity from the grid.
+By taking carbon out of every step of the process, Gevo expects to reduce the carbon footprint of every gallon of advanced fuel it produces.
 It passes the carbon savings along to every consumer as everyone does their part to reduce GHG emissions.